worldline/ios-training/docs/src/swift-part2/README.md

   - When we `await` a `Task`, the control flow will continue when it end without blocking the `Task` or `TaskGroup` on which it is launched.
   - A function that has uses the `await` keyword must be declared as `async`
 - To summarize `async and await` + `Task` and `TaskGroup` = **Structured Concurrency**
+- Continuations allow to convert callback code into async/await

 This swift script shows a sample of using [Task + async/await](https://swiftfiddle.com/c34b73f3b260192f63bd8159b9853986)